-The dominant frequencies identified in the wake for $(\alpha, AR) = (22^\circ, 6)$ are also detected in the corresponding lift spectrum, as shown in figure 12.
-Also overlaid are the lift spectra for other aspect ratios with $\alpha = 22^\circ$.
-The dominant frequency St_1 for AR = 6 is close to the frequency in the two-dimensional case.
-This suggests the two-dimensional nature of the corresponding modal structure (mode 1) as shown in figure 11(d).
-On the other hand, St_2 almost coincides with the primary frequency in the cases of AR = 2 and 4, hinting that the lower shedding frequency is caused by the slow down of shedding from the tip effects.
+The dominant frequencies identified in the wake for $(\alpha, sAR) = (22^{\circ}, 6)$ are also detected in the corresponding lift spectrum, as shown in figure 12.
+Also overlaid are the lift spectra for other aspect ratios with $\alpha = 22^{\circ}$.
+The two-dimensional airfoil sheds vortices at the frequency of St = 0.174, which is close to what is reported by Rojratsirikul et al. (2011) and Calderon et al. (2013), regardless of the big difference in Reynolds numbers (the cited works cover Re = 10,000 - 50,000).
+The dominant frequency St_1 for sAR = 6 is close to the frequency in the two-dimensional case.
+This suggests the twodimensional nature of the corresponding modal structure (mode 1) as shown in figure 11(d).
+On the other hand, St_2 almost coincides with the primary frequency in the cases of sAR = 2 and 4, hinting that the lower shedding frequency is caused by the slow down of shedding from the tip effects.
 The downward induced velocity from the tip vortex slows the shedding of the neighboring vortical structures.
-For the much lower AR = 1 case, the strong interaction between the tip vortex and the unsteady vortices further slows down the vortex shedding, resulting in a lower shedding frequency.
+For the much lower sAR = 1case, the strong interaction between the tip vortex and the unsteady vortices further slows down the vortex shedding, resulting in a lower shedding frequency.
+It should be noted that such large influence of aspect ratio on Strouhal number is not observed at higher Reynolds numbers, at which the aspect ratio has a remarkably small effect on the shedding frequency, as reported by Rojratsirikul et al. (2011) and Calderon et al. (2013).

-The lift spectra for different AR reveal how the tip effects influence the wake dynamics along the span.
-For $AR \leq 4$, the tip effects dominate over the whole span of the wing, as discussed in §3.2.1 and §3.2.2.
+The lift spectra for different sAR reveal how the tip effects influence the wake dynamics along the span.
+For $sAR \leq 4$, the tip effects dominate over the whole span of the wing, as discussed in §3.2.1 and §3.2.2.
 For a higher aspect ratio, the tip effects become weaker over the extended region of $z \gtrsim 4$.
 This allows nominally two-dimensional structures to develop near the mid-span and compete with the three-dimensional shedding near the tip, giving rise to vortex dislocation.
-Based on the insights obtained from spectral analysis, we are able to identify mainly three wake regions along the spanwise direction for large-aspect-ratio wings: (i) the tip vortex region as a direct consequence of the wing tip, (ii) the nominally two-dimensional shedding region near the mid-span (mode 1) where the influence of the tip vortex is weak, and (iii) the three-dimensional shedding region (mode 2) that are influenced by the interaction between regions (i) and (ii).
+Based on the insights obtained from spectral analysis, we are able to identify mainly three wake regions along the spanwise direction for largeaspect-ratio wings: (i) the tip vortex region as a direct consequence of the wing tip, (ii) the nominally two-dimensional shedding region near the mid-span (mode 1) where the influence of the tip vortex is weak, and (iii) the three-dimensional shedding region (mode 2) that are influenced by the interaction between regions (i) and (ii).

 FIGURE 13.
-Classification of the wake. ●: stable flow; ▲: steady tip vortex and unsteady shedding vortices; ►: unsteady tip vortex; ▼: vortex dislocation.
+Classification of the wake. ●: stable flow; ▲: steady tip vortex and unsteady shedding vortices; ▶: unsteady tip vortex; ▼: vortex dislocation.